Jim Abbott: MLB career

-In 1994, Abbott's Yankees led the AL East, but the season halted, and the playoffs were canceled, due to a players strike on August 12.
+In 1994, Abbott's Yankees led the AL East, but the season was halted and the playoffs were canceled, due to a players strike on August 12.
 A free agent after the 1994 season, Abbott signed with the Chicago White Sox in April 1995.
 On July 27, 1995, the White Sox traded him and Tim Fortugno to the Angels for McKay Christensen, Andrew Lorraine, Bill Simas, and John Snyder.
 The Angels held an 11-game lead over the Seattle Mariners in August, but lost the AL West division title in a one-game playoff to the Mariners.

 Abbott re-signed with the Angels for the 1996 season.
 He struggled through it, posting a 2–18 record with a 7.48 ERA.
 The Angels released him before Opening Day of the 1997 season, and he retired.

 Abbott returned to the White Sox in 1998, starting five games and winning all five.
 He continued his comeback the following year with the Milwaukee Brewers, but pitched ineffectively.
 This was the first time he had played for a National League team, forcing him to bat for the first time in his career.
 He recorded two hits in 21 at bats during his Brewers stint.
-Both of his hits scored runs, and both hits came off of Chicago Cubs pitcher Jon Lieber, albeit in different games.
+Both of his hits scored runs, and both hits came off Chicago Cubs pitcher Jon Lieber, albeit in different games.

 Abbott retired after the 1999 season with a career record of 87–108, with a 4.25 ERA.
+He became eligible for the National Baseball Hall of Fame on the 2005 BBWAA ballot, but received only 13 votes (2.5% of the total vote) and fell off the ballot.